State Courts Play a Key Role in American Life

 Acknowledgments

 This brief was written by Pew staff members Michelle Russell and Ruth Rosenthal.
-The project thanks Tracy Schmaler of Oxbow Consulting and Pew colleagues Maria Borden, Maureen Bowers, Jennifer V. Doctors, Tamara El-Waylly, Sarah Godfrey, David Lamb, Chelsie Pennello, and Chloe Stemler for providing important communications, creative, editorial, and research support for this work.
+The project thanks Tracy Schmaler of Oxbow Consulting and Pew colleagues Maria Borden, Maureen Bowers, Jennifer V. Doctors, Tamara El-Waylly, Sarah Godfrey, Dave Lam, Chelsie Pennello, and Chloe Stemler for providing important communications, creative, editorial, and research support for this work.
 The team also thanks the Prison Policy Initiative for providing a model for this analytic approach.

 Endnotes